image of WHAT IS CYBER ESPIONAGE

 The Stuxnet worm, a highly skilled piece of software created to disrupt Iran’s nuclear program by attacking industrial control systems, is one instance of cyber espionage.

-2. What is a cybercrime espionage?
+2. What is cybercrime espionage?

 Cybercrime espionage is the theft of proprietary data or private information by breaking into computer systems without authorization and using that data for evil.